 - 3. Cut the crusts off the loaf of bread.
 Tear some of the bread into irregular pieces no larger than 2 inches.
 You need about 3 cups of croutons; reserve any remaining bread for another use.

 - 4. Pour enough garlic oil into a large sauté pan to measure a depth of 1/8 inch.
 Heat the oil over medium heat until hot.
 Spread the torn bread in a single layer in the pan (if your pan is not large enough, use 2 smaller pans).
 Add the butter.
 The oil and butter should be bubbling.
 If you hear sizzling, the heat is too high.
 Adjust the heat as necessary, and stir the croutons often as they cook.
 Cook until the croutons are crisp and turn a beautiful rich golden brown on all sides, 15 to 20 minutes.

 - 5. Move the croutons to one side of the pan and keep warm until ready to serve.
-(Do not drain on paper towels; you want the flavors of the oil intermingled with the other ingredients as you eat the croutons in a salad.)
-Torn croutons should be used the day they are made (you can reheat them in a low oven before serving if necessary).
+Sprinkle with herb, if using.
+(Note: Do not drain on paper towels; you want the flavors of the oil intermingled with the other ingredients as you eat the croutons in a salad.)
+Torn croutons should be used the day they are made.